ArturRSA19/Crypto-Dashboard/README.md

 * **Real-Time Data**: Fetches and displays the latest market data for the top 100 cryptocurrencies.
 * **Interactive Charts**: Visualizes price history with beautiful, interactive charts from Recharts.
-* **💡 AI-Powered Analysis**: Integrates Google's Gemini API to provide on-demand, in-depth analysis of any selected cryptocurrency.
+* **💡 AI-Powered Analysis**: Uses OpenAI on-demand to provide in-depth analysis of any selected cryptocurrency.
 * **🌓 Light & Dark Mode**: A seamless theme-switching experience for user comfort.
 * **🔍 Live Search**: Instantly filter and find coins by name or symbol.
 * **📱 Fully Responsive**: A clean and functional UI that works perfectly on desktop, tablets, and mobile devices.